dmbarbour/glas/docs/GlasCLI.md

 ## Running Applications

-An application is generally expressed within a namespace using 'app.\*' methods.
-The 'app' prefix exists to simplify recognition, browsing, access control, and other meta-level features.
-Users may reference applications in the configuration namespace or the filesystem:
+An application may be defined within the configuration namespace, usually 'env.AppName.app', or a separate script file that, when compiled, defines 'app'.
+To run an application, use an application selector:

-* **--run AppName**: Searches for 'env.AppName.app.\*' in the configuration namespace.
+* **--run AppName**: Using 'env.AppName.app' in the configuration namespace.
-  * **-run .AppName**: Elides the 'env' prefix, running 'AppName.app.\*'.
-As a special case, '--run .' will run the toplevel 'app.\*' in the configuration.
+  * **--run .AppName**: Elides the 'env.' prefix, running 'AppName.app' instead.
+As a special case, '--run .' runs the toplevel 'app'.
-* **--script Location**: Compile an indicated file, package folder, or URL into a namespace that must contain a toplevel 'app.\*'.
-This receives read-only access to a configured environment (e.g. shared libraries and composable apps) via '%env.\*'.
-The front-end compiler is selected based on file extension, i.e. '%env.lang.FileExt'.
+* **--script Location**: Compile an indicated file or package folder.
+The generated namespace should define 'app'.
+Receives restricted access to configuration namespace, linking '%env.\*' to the 'env.\*' (may be configurable).
-  * **--script.FileExt FileLocation**: same as '--script' except we substitute the file extension.
-Intended for use in Linux shebang lines.
+  * **--script.FileExt FilePath**: as '--script' except we select a front-end compiler based on a given file extension, ignoring the actual extension.
+Useful in context of Linux shebang lines.
-* **--cmd.FileExt SourceText**: same as '--script.FileExt' except we provide the source text as a command-line argument, perhaps presenting it as a virtual read-only file in the current working directory.
+* **--cmd.FileExt SourceText**: as '--script.FileExt' except we also provide the script text as a command-line argument.
+We might present this as a read-only virtual file.

-Every application must define at least 'app.settings' to guide integration.
-Typically, we'll also define 'app.main' for conventional threaded apps, or 'app.step' for transaction loop apps, and perhaps a few event handling methods, such as 'app.http' to receive HTTP requests.
+An application is expressed as a namespace of handlers that will be called from a runtime process.
+Typically, these handlers will include 'settings' to support application-specific runtime configuration and integration.
+Beyond this, 'http' may receive events through a configurable port (multiplexing with remote procedure calls and debugging), and 'step' could support a transaction-loop application, or 'main' a conventional app.
 See [glas applications](GlasApps.md).

-*Note:* There are no runtime options on the command line.
-In general, all options should be through the configuration file or application settings.
-However, a staged application may interpret command-line arguments to influence settings.
+*Note:* There are no command-line arguments to configure the runtime.
+However, 'settings' may read command-line arguments and environment variables when guiding integration.
+Support for staged applications, where an application explicitly builds the next stage app, is also feasible.

 ## Installing Applications

-Installing applications - ensuring they're available for low-latency or offline use - can be understood as a form of manual cache management.
-A user configuration might recommend that a set of definitions is maintained locally.
-To simplify tooling, we might add a little indirection, perhaps referencing a local file or shared-heap variable.
-This is easily extended to installing scripts.

-Ideally, 'installing' an application reduces to downloading an executable binary or whatever low-level JIT-compiled representation is cached by the glas executable.
-Or if not the that, then at least avoiding rework for the more expensive computations.
-This is feasible using an approach similar to Nix package manager, i.e. downloading from a shared cache based on transitive secure hashes of contributing sources.
-The user configuration could specify one or more trusted, shared caches.
+Installing applications is convenient for offline use or startup latency, and can be viewed as pinning a cache.
+This might be supported through configuration referencing an 'installs.txt' file or similar, and a few commands to update this file or update the cache.

+It is feasible to configure a proxy cache to support work sharing within a community, or even a proxy compiler to offload compilation work, such that we're only downloading the final executable binary.

 ## Initial Namespace

-The glas executable provides an initial namespace containing only a few [program primitives](GlasProg.md) under '%\*'.
-The space of primitives is marked read-only.
-Scripts or staged applications are written into the same namespace as the user configuration, albeit in separate volumes for access control.
-Viable translations:
+The '%' prefix is reserved for system use.
+This includes [program primitives](GlasProg.md) and linking '%env.\* to the configuration 'env.\*'.
+Scripts and staged applications can share a larger namespace with the configuration if we're careful about managing prefixes:

         # user configuration
         move: { "%" => WARN, "" => "u." }
         link: { "%" => "%", "%env." => "u.env.", "" => "u." }

-        # script or staged app (at addr)
+        # script or staged app at addr
         move: { "%" => WARN, "" => "addr." }
         link: { "%" => "%", "%env." => "u.env.", "" => "addr." }

-The front-end compiler will further introduce '@\*' compiler dataflow definitions to support automatic integration across module boundaries.
-This is also the case for a built-in front-end compiler.
-However, from the runtime's perspective, these are normal definitions and receive no special attention.

-From a regular programmer's perspective, '%\*' and '@\*' are implementation details, and the initial namespace is effectively empty.
-However, regular users will also inherit from a community configuration
+At this layer, the initial namespace is empty except for primitives.
+However, a front-end syntax might implicitly import definitions.

 ## Security